pvmm/msx-tinybasic/README.md

 Requirements
 ------------

-Currently, the source code should compile with SjASMPlus (https://z00m128.github.io/sjasmplus/documentation.html).
+Currently, the source code should compile with SjASMPlus (https://z00m128.github.io/sjasmplus/documentation.html) with some warnings.
 To compile it
 ```
 make
 ```